Morlocks (comics): Fictional group history

 A new group called the Tunnel Rats which also calls itself "Those Who Live in Darkness" have inhabited the sewer tunnels just below the surface of Mutant Town/District X. District X writer David Hine claims to never have intended this group to have any ties to the original Morlocks.

-During the "Decimation" storyline, some of the remaining powered Morlocks sought out asylum at the X-Mansion.
-Some Morlocks remained underground under Marrow's protection.
+During the "Decimation" storyline, some of the remaining powered Morlocks seek asylum at the X-Mansion.
+Some Morlocks remain underground under Marrow's protection.

 After Terrigen Mist is released across Earth and threatens the mutant population, many mutants seek refuge underground.
 In addition to these mutants, Callisto shows sympathy towards humans who sought refuge from the global landscape.
 This unified society of humans and mutants forms the New Morlocks.
-The Morlock are further decimated by the Marauders, but Cyclops helps the Chechnyan government expel rebels in exchange for a Morlock sanctuary.

-When Krakoa was established as a mutant paradise, the known Morlocks that resided there were Callisto, Caliban, Cybelle, Erg, a revived Healer, Leech, Masque, Marrow, Mole, a revived Piper, Skids, and a revived Tommy.
+When Krakoa is established as a mutant nation, several of the Morlocks begin living there, including Callisto, Caliban, Cybelle, Erg, a revived Healer, Leech, Masque, Marrow, Mole, a revived Piper, Skids, and a revived Tommy.

 During the "Dawn of X" and "Reign of X" storylines, instead of relocating to Krakoa, some Morlocks went to a retirement and golf community in Rio Verde, Arizona (paid for by the Hellfire Trading Company) while others went to Lowtown in Madripoor.
+At one point in Madripoor, the Morlocks Bliss, a revived Brute, Hump, Masque, and Marrow fought the Reavers.

 During the "Fall of X" storyline, following the "global attack on Krakoa" by Orchis, "the X-Men used the Morlock Tunnels as a temporary base".

 In the post-Krakoan Age, the Morlocks have returned to New York City and maintain many Krakoan cultural practices while incorporating new practices, such as funerals.
 During the "From the Ashes" publishing initiative, Caliban attempts to persuade Anole to join the Morlocks.